meganlavengood/timbre-class/docs/syllabus.md

     -   Connections to other readings we've done
     -   A favorite sentence/paragraph and why you liked it
     -   Important conclusions
--   Bring in at least one additional song beyond those discussed in the reading, and apply the ideas in the text to the example
 -   Have a few discussion questions prepared
--   Be ready to answer any clarification questions about terms introduced in the text (but Dr. Lavengood will help too)
 -   Interact with the guest expert (if there is one in attendance)

-If you do each of these things satisfactorily, you will get an A.
+If you do each of these things satisfactorily, you will get an A. **Please note that you are not lecturing or presenting on the reading.** You are *leading discussion*, which means your primary goal is to get the class to discuss and participate.

 ## Final project